-It is pretty sure that a lot of people will have beautiful beaches, hill stations on their bucket list.
+Jails in India are pretty much not on a lot of people's bucket lists unlike beautiful beaches and hill stations.
 However, there are few prisons that allow tourists.
 You don't have to commit a crime to visit these prisons.
 So, if you belong to that kind of people who loves experimenting and trying new things, then you must visit these interesting jails in India.

 Here is the list of 8 Indian Jails You Can Go To Without Getting Convicted

 Located in the capital of the country, Tihar Jail is known for having the largest complex of any prison in South Asia.
 Established as the maximum security prison by the State of Punjab in 1957, it is one of the most famous prisons in India.
 The prison is also famous for the rehabilitation of the inmates as on completing their sentence the prisoners can appear for the placements as well as higher studies.
 This subject came to notice when one inmates successfully made it into the Indian Administrative Services.
-Some parts of the Jail, including the canteen is accessible to tourists.
+Some parts of this jail in India, including the canteen, which is accessible to tourists.

 Established as a Hijli Detention camp in 1930, the Hijli Jail played a notable role in the Indian movement for independence.
 It is infamous for the “Hijli Firing” incident of 1931, which is the only known incident where the police have opened fire on the unarmed prisoners.
 Soon after the independence in 1951, the detention camp led to the birth of the first IIT of the country.
 Currently, it is located within the campus of IIT Kharagpur and the former detention camp has been converted as the Nehru Museum of Science and Technology.
 Tourists can visit IIT Kharagpur campus and have a detailed tour of the Museum.

 Compare quotes from upto 3 travel agents for free

 So, if you are tired of visiting routine kind of places and are wishing to visit some different kind of place, then you don't have to think twice to visit these interesting jails in India.